Ayomide-Oyeneye/2nd-Semester-Altschoolv2-Exam/src/README.md

 ## Features

-1. Custom Counter Hook ;
+1. Custom Counter Hooks ;

    The custom counter hook, useCounter.js, provides the following functions:

 - Increment the counter (increases the number value by 1)